oliver-schoendorn/dependency-injector/Readme.md

 ### Handling multiple connections (simple)

 Sometimes you have to deal with multiple database connections for example.
-The following example shows how to deal with mutliple shared instances of the same class or interface.
+The following example shows how to deal with multiple shared instances of the same class or interface.

 Note however, that this approach will not work with auto wiring and also break the type hinting in PhpStorm.